The How-tos of atoti Dashboards

 Initially, your web application will look something like this:

-An atoti web application before the cube creation
+An Atoti web application before the cube creation

-Getting the atoti cube up and running
+Getting the Atoti cube up and running

-Before moving further, we need to now load the data into atoti and create a cube.
+Before moving further, we need to now load the data into Atoti and create a cube.
 Here we will use a preprocessed version of Google Play Store Apps data from Kaggle to create a simple cube:

 # loading the dataset